Frequently Asked Questions

 Tanzania is one of Africa’s most extraordinary travel destinations, offering an unforgettable blend of wildlife, landscapes, culture, and adventure.
 From the endless plains of the Serengeti and the breathtaking Ngorongoro Crater to the iconic summit of Mount Kilimanjaro and the turquoise waters of Zanzibar, Tanzania promises experiences found nowhere else in the world.

 Planning a journey like this naturally comes with questions.
-Travelers often want to know the best time to visit, what to expect on safari, visa requirements, safety tips, packing advice, and how to make the most of their time in the country.
-This comprehensive FAQ section has been carefully created to provide clear, reliable, and practical answers to the most common questions about traveling in Tanzania.
+Travellers often want to know the best time to visit, what to expect on safari, visa requirements, safety tips, packing advice, and how to make the most of their time in the country.
+This comprehensive FAQ section has been carefully created to provide clear, reliable, and practical answers to the most common questions about travelling in Tanzania.

-Whether you are planning a wildlife safari, a Kilimanjaro trek, a cultural tour, or a beach holiday, these frequently asked questions will help you prepare with confidence and ease.
-With the right information at hand, you can focus on what truly matters—enjoying authentic experiences, discovering Tanzania’s natural beauty, and creating memories that will last a lifetime.
+Whether you’re planning a wildlife safari, a Kilimanjaro trek, a cultural tour, or a beach holiday, these frequently asked questions will help you plan with confidence and ease.
+With the right information at hand, you can focus on what truly matters—enjoying authentic experiences, discovering Tanzania’s natural beauty, and creating memories that last a lifetime.

 Where is Tanzania located?

-Tanzania is in East Africa, bordered by Kenya and Uganda to the north, Rwanda, Burundi, and the Democratic Republic of Congo to the west, Zambia and Malawi to the south, and the Indian Ocean to the east.
+Tanzania is in East Africa, on the coast of the Indian Ocean.
+It is bordered by Kenya and Uganda to the north, Rwanda, Burundi, and the Democratic Republic of Congo to the west, Zambia and Malawi to the south.

 Tanzania is famous for Mount Kilimanjaro, the Serengeti National Park, the Great Wildebeest Migration, Zanzibar beaches, and rich wildlife experiences.

-Most travelers require a visa, which can be obtained online (eVisa) or on arrival at major entry points.
+Most travellers require a visa to enter Tanzania.
+You can apply online for an e‑Visa before you travel, or obtain a visa on arrival at the airport.
 Visa requirements vary by nationality.

-The best time to visit is during the dry season from June to October, which is ideal for wildlife viewing.
-The green season (November to March) is great for scenery and birdlife.
+The best time to visit is during the dry season from June to October, when conditions are ideal for wildlife viewing.
+The green season (November to March) offers lush landscapes, fewer visitors, and excellent birdlife.

 The official currency is the Tanzanian Shilling (TZS).
 US dollars are widely accepted for tourism services, especially in hotels and safari lodges.

-The national language is Swahili, and English is commonly spoken in tourism, business, and government settings.
+The national language is Swahili, while English is commonly spoken in tourism, business, and government settings.

-A Yellow Fever certificate is required if arriving from a country with Yellow Fever risk.
-Other recommended vaccinations include Hepatitis A, Typhoid, and Tetanus.
+A Yellow Fever certificate is required if you are arriving from, or transiting through, a country with Yellow Fever risk.
+Other commonly recommended vaccinations include Hepatitis A, Typhoid, and Tetanus.

 Yes.
 Mount Kilimanjaro does not require technical climbing skills.
-However, good physical fitness, proper acclimatization, and a certified guide are essential.
+However, good physical fitness and preparation are essential, as the trek is challenging due to long hiking days and high altitude.
+Proper acclimatisation, and a certified guide are are also crucial for a safe and successful climb.

-Tanzania is home to the Big Five (lion, leopard, elephant, buffalo, rhino) as well as giraffes, zebras, cheetahs, hippos, and over 500 bird species.
+Tanzania is one of Africa’s richest wildlife destinations, home to the Big Five (lion, leopard, elephant, buffalo, rhino) as well as giraffes, zebras, cheetahs, hippos, and over 500 bird species.

 Yes.
 Zanzibar is a semi-autonomous archipelago that is part of the United Republic of Tanzania and lies off the mainland coast.

-It is an annual movement of over 1.5 million wildebeest, zebras, and gazelles across the Serengeti ecosystem in search of fresh grazing land.
+It is an annual movement of over 1.5 million wildebeest, zebras, and gazelles across the Serengeti ecosystem in search of fresh grazing land and water.

 Personalised, Boutique Experiences